 A misdemeanor is a secondary level offense where the punishment is limited to a maximum of one year in county jail and up to $1,000 in fines.
 On the other hand, a Felony is the highest level of offense where the violation is punishable of any fine amount and can result in sentencing of a minimum of one year in State Prison up to life, and or death as deemed appropriate by the court.
 The lowest level is an infraction and is only punishable by a fine.
 So there it is the three levels.

-In my 22 plus years of service, I have never had to shoot anyone in the line of duty.
-However, while working in Southern California, I was once involved in a group of officers that took on random gunfire as a part of a local New Year’s Day celebration: No one was hit and no suspects were ever identified.
+In my 25 plus years of service, I have never had to shoot anyone in the line of duty---but I have come very close and been close to being shot as well.
+I was never hit and the suspects were taken into custody.
 But, with that said, to shoot or not to shoot is a question I had to answer over two decades ago.
 This, like any other, is just one of many moral decisions I have to make on a daily basis.
-If you think about it, it is not too unlike what each of you are called to everyday: to decide the right or the wrong of any given matter.
+If you think about it, it is not too unlike what each of you are called everyday to do: to decide the right or the wrong of any given matter.
 Think about it….Just saying.